-The Goshen Farm Preservation Society
+Goshen Farm Preservation Society

 The Goshen Farm Preservation Society, Inc. (GFPS and referred to as the “Society”) was established in 2006 to safeguard and restore the historic Goshen Farm and its surrounding property for residents of the Broadneck Peninsula and Anne Arundel County.
-Goshen farm is owned by the Anne Arundel County Board of Education (BoE).
+Goshen Farm is owned by the Anne Arundel County Board of Education (BoE).

-The vision of the Goshen Farm Preservation Society, Inc., is the restoration of Goshen Farm as an historic site and the preservation of its 22 acres as an educational center and cultural resource for present and future generations.
+The vision of the Goshen Farm Preservation Society, Inc., is the restoration of Goshen Farm as a historic site and the preservation of its 22 acres as an educational center and cultural resource for present and future generations.
 The Society is dedicated to documenting and sharing the unique legacy of Goshen Farm, originally patented in 1663 as “Leonard’s Neck.”

 The mission of the Goshen Farm Preservation Society, Inc., is to restore, preserve, and promote Goshen Farm.

 The Goshen Farm Preservation Society, Inc. is governed by a Board of Directors elected for three-year terms on a staggered basis.
 After each annual election, the Directors elect the officers of the Board – President, Vice President, Treasurer, and Secretary.
 Directors who do not serve as an Officer of the Society serve as chairs of the various standing committees.